alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 `src/main/resources` folder, which is where your source files will be loaded from.
 Feel free to change these values as you wish.

-After finish configuring your `webpack.mix.js` file, you can run one of the following commands to bundle your assets.
+After you finish configuring your `webpack.mix.js` file, you can run one of the following commands to bundle your assets.
 All these commands come from the `package.json` file.

 <div class="sublist">